-- a) for an international game 48 hours. - b) for an IIHF Championship Qualification Tournament 72 hours - c) for an Olympic Winter Games Qualification Tournament 72 hours - d) for an IIHF Championship 7 days - e) for an Olympic Winter Games Tournament 7 days - The club and MNA concerned may agree to extend or to reduce the period of release.
-In any event, a Player is obliged to arrive at the game venue at least 48 hours before start of the game. - 13.3 Any club which releases a Player shall not be entitled to any financial compensation, except any compensation agreed upon in the case of an extended period of release to that specified in article 13.2. - 13.4 The MNA summoning a Player shall bear the travel costs actually incurred by the Player as a result of this summons. - 13.5 The MNA summoning the Player shall be responsible for the payment of medical and health care insurance during the period which the Player is with the National Team in any specific activity.
-If, according to the IIHF Player Support Program, the IIHF has undertaken to compensate a MNA and/or its clubs for Player injuries, the IIHF will pay such compensation to the extent it has received cover under its relevant insurance policy.
-If the IIHF executes a payment to a MNA and/or its clubs according to the IIHF Player Support Program, the MNA shall, and shall ensure its clubs will, pay any taxes and duties, and fulfill any reporting and other obligation, that may arise as a consequence of any such payment.

-- 13.6 Any Player registered with a club is obliged to respond affirmatively when called upon by the selecting MNA to play for one of its representative teams. - 13.7 A MNA wishing to summon one of its Players must do so in writing at least 21 days before the date of the event for which the Player is required, and shall use its' best endeavors to advise clubs as early as possible during the season regarding when Players may be summoned over the course of the season. - 13.8 A MNA which requests the assistance of the IIHF to obtain the release of a Player may do so only under the following two conditions: - a) the MNA with which the Player is registered must have been asked to intervene but without success - b) the case must have been submitted to the IIHF at least 14 days before the date of the game for which the Player has been summoned. - 13.9 A Player who is unable to comply with a summons from the selecting MNA owing to injury or sickness shall, if the MNA so requires, agree to undergo a medical examination by a doctor of that MNA's choice. - 13.10 A Player who has been summoned by his selecting MNA for one of its representative teams shall not be entitled to play for the club with which he is registered during the period for which he has been released or should have been released. - 13.11 If a club refuses to release a Player or neglects to do so despite the provisions as specified above, the following sanctions shall be applied: - a) a fine - b) a caution, censure or suspension of the club concerned. - 13.12 Any violation by a club of the restriction on playing under article 13.10 shall be subject to the following sanctions: - a) all or part of the sanctions mentioned under article 13.11.
+- 13.5 The IIHF shall act as a final binding arbitrator in the event that a dispute arises between an MNA and a club with respect to whether player support compensation is due.
+All disputes shall be handled in accordance with Article 2 of Part II of these Regulations (Player Support Compensation Dispute Procedures). - 13.6 If, according to the IIHF Player Support Program, the IIHF has undertaken to compensate an MNA and/or its clubs for Player injuries, the IIHF will pay such compensation to the extent it has received cover under its relevant insurance policy.
+If the IIHF executes a payment to an MNA and/or its clubs according to the IIHF Player Support Program, the MNA shall, and shall ensure its clubs will, pay any taxes and duties, and fulfill any reporting and other obligation, that may arise as a consequence of any such payment. - 13.7 Any Player registered with a club is obliged to respond affirmatively when called upon by the selecting MNA to play for one of its representative teams. - 13.8 An MNA wishing to summon one of its Players must do so in writing at least twenty- one (21) days before the date of the event for which the Player is required, and shall use its best endeavors to advise clubs as early as possible during the season regarding when Players may be summoned over the course of the season. - 13.9 An MNA which requests the assistance of the IIHF to obtain the release of a Player may do so only under the following two conditions: - a) the MNA with which the Player is registered must have been asked to intervene but without success: - b) the case must have been submitted to the IIHF at least fourteen (14) days before the date of the game for which the Player has been summoned. - 13.10 A Player who is unable to comply with a summons from the selecting MNA owing to injury or sickness shall, if the MNA so requires, agree to undergo a medical examination by a doctor of that MNA's choice. - 13.11 A Player who has been summoned by his selecting MNA for one of its representative teams shall not be entitled to play for the club with which he is registered during the period for which he has been released or should have been released.

-b) the MNA to which the club belongs shall declare the game or games, in which the Player took part, forfeit by the club concerned.

-- 13.13 If the Player is Transferred to another club, the above obligations shall remain valid for the Player, his new club and the New MNA. - 13.14 If, upon conclusion of a Transfer a special agreement was approved and signed concerning the release of the Player for games of his national representative team, the said agreement shall be uploaded by the MNA of that National Team to the Player's profile on the System.
+- 13.12 If a club refuses to release a Player or neglects to do so despite the provisions as specified above, the following sanctions shall be applied: - a) a fine; - b) a caution, censure or suspension of the club concerned. - 13.13 Any violation by a club of the restriction on playing under Article 13.10 shall be subject to the following sanctions: - a) all or part of the sanctions mentioned under Article 13.11; - b) the MNA to which the club belongs shall declare the game or games, in which the Player took part, forfeited by the club concerned. - 13.14 If the Player is Transferred to another club, the above obligations shall remain valid for the Player, his new club and the New MNA. - 13.15 If, upon conclusion of a Transfer a special agreement was approved and signed concerning the release of the Player for games of his national representative team, the said agreement shall be uploaded by the MNA of that National Team to the Player's profile on the System.